-We are available to service your
+We are available to service your inflatable lifejacket now.

-serviced to meet the
+serviced to meet the Australian Maritime regulations.

 ACT Inflatable Lifejacket Services can supply and service most brands of inflatable lifejackets.
 Give us a call for a competitive quote on the sale of new lifejackets.